wwcs2025/wwcs2025.github.io/accommodation.md

 title:  Accommodation
 ---

 The workshop will take place near the city of Trentino in Italy.
+The precise location will soon be made public.

 <!---
 <img src="/assets/image23/generator1.jpg" width="80%" />